josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🧪_Sciencing_Apartheid/🏛️_non_transferability_of_behavioral_interventions.md

 ## 🏮 Footer

-*Non-Transferability of Behavioural Interventions* is a living node of the Polaris Protocol.
+*🏛️ Non-Transferability of Behavioural Interventions* is a living node of the Polaris Protocol.
 It clarifies why behavioural interventions collapse when moved across legality and legitimacy lines.

 > 📡 Cross-references: